huss-osman/linux-fundamentals/linux/fundamentals/data-redirection.md

 ---

 ## Reflection
-Using redirection and pipes made it easier to chain commands together and process output efficiently.
+Using **redirection** and **pipes** made it easier to chain commands together and process output efficiently.
+Understanding how data flows between commands improved my ability to build structured, reusable command-line workflows instead of running isolated commands.